lislis/workshop-rust-games/README.md

 Next come in our `params`.
 The only one needed here is the [position](https://docs.rs/ggez/0.5.1/ggez/graphics/struct.DrawParam.html): `graphics::DrawParam::new().dest(Point2::new(0., 0.))`

-Let's call it with the following:
+Let's replace the TODO with the following:

 ```
         graphics::draw(ctx,